TheHarcker/VoteServer/readme.md

 `wget -O - https://git.smkid.dk/Harcker/VoteServer/-/raw/main/prepare%20docker.sh | bash`

 # Configuration
 For additional configuration, the following environment variables can be set.
-The defualt configuration (And available keys) is:
+The default configuration (And available keys) is:

 > maxNameLength=100
 > joinPhraseLength=6